-This Species Management Program (SMP) has been developed to provide a framework for the management of the Fitzroy River turtle.
-The SMP presents information on the biology of the Fitzroy River turtle, and identifies existing threatening processes.
-Potential Project impacts (as described in the draft EIS) are presented and management plans in relation to the Fitzroy River turtle for Project planning and design, construction and commissioning, and operation are provided.
+This preliminary Species Management Program (SMP) has been developed to provide a framework for the management of the Fitzroy River turtle and white-throated snapping turtle.
+The SMP presents information on the biology of both species, and identifies existing threatening processes.
+Potential Project impacts are presented and management plans in relation to the Fitzroy River turtle and white-throated snapping turtle for Project planning and design, construction and commissioning, and operation are provided.
 The key objectives of the management plans are outlined in an operational policy framework and aligned with performance criteria and monitoring requirements.
-The implementation strategy of each management plan has been specifically developed to minimise Project impacts that have the potential to contribute to existing threatening processes impacting the Fitzroy River turtle.
+The implementation strategy of each management plan has been specifically developed to minimise Project impacts that have the potential to contribute to existing threatening processes impacting the Fitzroy River turtle and white-throated snapping turtle.

-The key threatening process is nest predation leading to a low level of recruitment into the population (Limpus et al. 2007; Department of Environment and Resource Management (DERM) 2008; Limpus et al. 2011a).
-Nest predation rates are extremely high at close to 100 per cent.
-The management actions proposed in this SMP are designed to support the recovery of the Fitzroy River turtle and avoid any additional impacts as a result of the Project.
+The key threatening process to both species is nest predation leading to a low level of recruitment into the population (Limpus et al. 2007; Department of Environment and Resource Management (DERM) 2010; Limpus et al. 2011a; Threatened Species Scientific Committee (2014).
+Nest predation rates for these two species are extremely high at close to 100 per cent (Hamann et al. 2007; Limpus 2008; Limpus et al. (2011a)).
+The management actions proposed in this SMP are designed to support the recovery of the Fitzroy River turtle and white-throated snapping turtle, and avoid any additional impacts as a result of the Project.
+It has been identified that the Project is likely to have a significant residual impact on the species and offsets are proposed separately in accordance with the EPBC Act and the Queensland Environmental Offsets Act 2014.